 As to why no datasets analyzed showed significant phylogenetic overdispersion (D>0), we are not certain.
-At the beginning of development of this model, we expected microbial communities in the human microbiome to follow the overdispersion hypothesis, partly from microbiome studies suggesting competition among closely-related bacteria is an important factor in human gut microbial community assembly [49,50], and also because of work in experimental microcosms [25].
+At the beginning of development of this model, we expected microbial communities in the human microbiome to follow the overdispersion hypothesis, partly from microbiome studies suggesting competition among closely-related bacteria is an important factor in human gut microbial community assembly [49,50, nemergut et al. 2013], and also because of work in experimental microcosms [25].
 However, the human microbiome environments analyzed here are environments that undergo constant physical disturbance, unlike aqueous microcosms.
 Palm communities are physically disturbed with every use of the hands, and by the sampling procedure itself.
 Gut (fecal) communities are also disturbed constantly by the movement of feces through the gut.
 It may be possible that continuous disturbance allows for underdispersion via constant re-assembly of communities.
 In this case, niches may be filled by random “winners” after each disturbance, as in a competitive lottery scenario [18].
 These “winners” would still need to be pre-adapted to their environment, so they would be more likely to be closely related to previous “winners”, as in our findings.
 Similarly, environments with fluctuating resource profiles may result in clusters of organisms occupying the same niche [51].
 The datasets we used are also somewhat limited in terms of phylogenetic resolution, as short reads of the 16S marker gene are insufficient to detect strain-level variation [27,50,52].
 Thus, competitive exclusion could occur at the extreme tips of the bacterial phylogenetic tree, and this would not be detectable using 16S rDNA data.
 Even so, broader patterns of underdispersion at phylogenetic depths accessible with 16S data could still result in significantly underdispersed model fits.

 A strength of our model is that it estimates values of D that can be compared among datasets (Fig. 2) or potentially across time (Fig. 4, Fig. S3) in order to learn how differences between datasets impact community assembly.
 We found that gut and palm communities were almost universally underdispersed (Fig. 2, Fig. 4, Fig. S4), and that the D value for a community appears to be a function of body site (Fig. 2).
 Although this result is only shown across two subjects, the parallel patterns between the male and female subject are striking, in that fecal communities are the most strongly underdispersed (lowest D), palm communities are similar to each other, and tongue communities had the highest D estimates.
 Similarly, comparing D before and after an event can be used within an experimental framework to see how that event may affect community assembly.
 Our analysis of infant gut microbiome data [7] before and during the use of baby formula (Fig. 4) showed that while the pre-formula community was significantly underdispersed, community assembly during formula consumption was more neutral.
 While the post-formula trend was not significantly different from the neutral model, this finding was marginal (P=0.107).